autarky1/autarky-hash.github.io/assignment5-casting.md

 I then trimmed the outer layer of the planar surface to create a square that I can then extrude into the outer layers of my mold.

 ## Side 2:
 This was an absolutely painful experience.
 I exploded the polysurface but the lines of the mold intersected and did not sit on a planar surface.
+Because of the shape of the object, Junchao helped me edit the curves (BlendCurve, Close Curve) But because the object existed in its own 3D dimension, it will not form a planar surface for me to make the mold out of.
+Instead, what I actually ended up doing was offsetting the curves and then lofting the curve and scaling it multiple times instead instead.
+Then, I actually, created a "shell" by using "steep1" in Rhino instead and formed a sort of outer layer for the curve so that it will sort-of form a planar surface.